Encampment Protocol Review

 They should be viewable by you any time you are working as a sign that you are committed to solving this and are willing to take the brunt of this head on until you can.

-A Napanee Guardian 12 months ago
+A Napanee Guardian about 1 year ago

 I have been following the various meetings and suggestions, since the start, and believed that the proposed bylaw, was a viable option.
 Last week, I viewed a newscast on Global, however that showed a more favourable opt, ion, than what was suggested here.
 Whereas, the Napanee town clerk is showing a map that clearly still allows encampments in our local parks, the community featured on Global has banned them from these parks, and give them a designated public property to live on.
 I believe the municipality was Peterborough area, and they too consulted their legal eagles, and it is perfectly acceptable to do this as long as another public property is designated.
 So if we are legal able to remove them from our parks, what is council waiting for????

-Save our parks!!
-12 months ago
+Save our parks!! about 1 year ago

 There is a need for more transitional housing and better communication with the powers to be at social services in Napanee

-Page last updated: 26 Aug 2025, 09:44 PM
+Page last updated: 26 Sep 2025, 07:11 PM